About Inflammatix

 Oliver Liesenfeld, MD

 Dr. Liesenfeld is an expert in the field of microbiology, infectious diseases and the host response.
 He has over 25 years of industry and academic experience in the diagnostics field, with a focus on molecular diagnostics and infectious diseases.
-As chief medical officer at Roche Molecular Diagnostics, he built a state-of-the-art medical department and led the company’s clinical science, medical affairs, clinical operations and biometrics functions.
+He led Inflammatix’s clinical and scientific affairs teams as its chief medical officer from Jan 2018 to June 2024.
+Prior to his role at Inflammatix, as chief medical officer at Roche Molecular Diagnostics, he built a state-of-the-art medical department and led the company’s clinical science, medical affairs, clinical operations and biometrics functions.
 His team designed and executed numerous clinical trials to support regulatory approvals and commercialization of the company’s broad product portfolio, including the LightCycler® SeptiFast test for use in sepsis diagnosis.

 Dr. Liesenfeld previously served as associate professor of Medical Microbiology and Infection Immunology at the Charite Medical School in Berlin, Germany, where his research focused on the immune response to infections.
 He holds an MD and a doctoral (Dr. med) degree from the Free University of Berlin, Germany and completed his residency in medical microbiology and infection epidemiology at the Charite Medical School, Berlin.
 He also completed a postdoctoral fellowship in the Division of Infectious Diseases and Geographic Medicine at Stanford University.
 Dr. Liesenfeld has authored more than 160 articles in peer-reviewed journals and more than 30 book chapters.